-- Typically this unit is assessed in the following ways: (1) a project and (2) a final examination.
+- Typically this unit is assessed in the following ways: (1) project assignment; (2) notebook; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Unit Coordinator(s)